 Why are shoes so bad?

+A natural hoof also has low heels.
+It has become fact that the frogs must touch the ground to absorb the impact of all the bones in the leg as the weight is loaded onto them.
+The frog and heel touch the ground, expand, and act as a cushion.
 On a shod hoof, the frog usually is elevated to the point that it cannot reach the ground.
-This causes all the bones in the leg to hang suspended, unsupported, and weigh on the navicular bone and ligaments, above the digital cushion in the heel.
-Shod heels, also, are forced to pull inward on landing, instead of expanding as they would on a bare hoof, and consequently contract and compress around the navicular bone.
-Eventually this causes what traditionally has been termed “navicular syndrome”.
+This causes all the bones in the leg to hang suspended and weigh on the navicular bone and ligaments, above the digital cushion in the heel.
+Shod heels, also, are forced to pull inward on landing, instead of expanding as they would on a bare hoof, and contract and compress around the navicular bone.
+Eventually this causes what traditional farriery has termed “navicular syndrome”.
 Many “navicular” horses can be cured within months of starting a proper barefoot trimming program, simply because their feet can now work as nature intended them.

 Other problems that lead to navicular syndrome are toe first landings, which are caused by pain in the back of the hoof.
 Thankfully, we can develop the back of the hoof (the digital cushion and lateral cartilages) at any age with proper hoof stimulation, which includes the heel first landing.
 The toe first landing actually pulls the coffin bone and navicular bone apart with each step.
 Heel first landings keep the bones tightly pressed together, as they should be.
 The tearing apart of the bones damages the blood vessels to both bones, and causes the bone deterioration we see in true cases of navicular syndrome.
 When we try to fix navicular syndrome with shoes, we elevate the heels.
 You can now see why this treatment will never fix the problem.